Return to Invoice Cover (RTI)

 Return to Invoice cover is an add-on cover in car insurance offered in a comprehensive car insurance plan.
 The same allows the insured customer to receive full compensation, i.e. the last complete invoice value of their car, in case it has been stolen or total loss.

-If your car suffers theft or damage beyond repair, don’t fret as Return to Invoice in car insurance will financially have your back in such a situation!
+If your car suffers theft or damage beyond repair, don’t fret, as Return to Invoice in car insurance will financially have your back in such a situation!

 A Return to Invoice cover is an exclusive add-on cover in car insurance offered along with Private Car Package policy or Private Car Standalone Own Damage Policy.

 In a normal car insurance cover, the maximum amount of claim you can get is restricted to the IDV of the car.
-Return To Invoice is an add-on option which covers the gap between the Insured Declared Value (IDV) and the invoice value of the car.
-For context, the IDV is lesser than the invoice value of your car because of depreciation that happens over years.
+Return To Invoice is an add-on option that covers the gap between the Insured Declared Value (IDV) and the invoice value of the car.
+For context, the IDV is less than the invoice value of your car because of depreciation that happens over years.
 Sounds like Greek and Latin to you?

 Return to Invoice means an add-on cover in car insurance that returns you the full invoice value of your car in case of total loss or theft.
 This means the insurance company will pay you the amount you originally paid for the car, including registration charges and road tax.

 At Digit, the Return to Invoice cover in car insurance is applicable to cars up to 3 years old.
-However, RTI is not available for second hand or used cars.
+However, RTI is not available for second-hand or used cars.

 Return to Invoice in car insurance offers several benefits such as: